A Leader Report

 From 5.7 today to 8.5 target.

-The team is unsure it is set up to deliver what is expected of it over the next 12 months.
-The hesitation is real, not catastrophic.
+From the question: Overall, this team is set up to deliver what is expected of it over the next twelve months.

 Team energy